tobiasrausch/ATACseq/README.md

 `make all`

-Your operating system needs to have git, make, wget and some basic build essentials.
-These are usually pre-installed but if you run into issues try the below as root (for Ubuntu).
+If one of the above commands fail your operating system probably lacks some build essentials.
+These are usually pre-installed but if you lack them you need to install these.
+For instance, for Ubuntu this would require:

 `apt-get install build-essential g++ git wget`